totten/bknix/README.md

 civibuild create wpmaster
 ```

+With one of these builds, you can browse the site, edit code, etc.

+Eventually, you may need to shutdown or restart the services.

+* *To shutdown Apache, PHP, and Redis*: Go back to the original tab where `bknix run` is running.
+Press `Ctrl-C` to stop it.
+* *To shutdown MySQL*: Run `killall mysqld`.
+If you want to destroy the data, then eject (OSX) or unmount (Linux) the ramdisk.

-> __Note__: If you shutdown MySQL or reboot the system, it may destroy any active databases.
-You can restore them
+> __Note__: If you shutdown MySQL / destroy the RAM disk / reboot the system, then it may destroy any active databases.
-> to a clean baseline by running `civibuild restore` or `civibuild reinstall`, e.g.
+> You can restore them to a clean baseline by running `civibuild restore` or `civibuild reinstall`, e.g.
 >
 > ```
 > civibuild restore dmaster